-Contrary to the popular belief that truck drivers are often viewed as old boys driving in a new world, with today’s stringent regulations and technology that is used to safely and efficiently move goods across the continent, drivers are becoming increasingly sophisticated and tech-savvy.
+Contrary to the popular belief that truck drivers are old boys driving in a new world, with today’s stringent regulations and technology that is used to safely and efficiently move goods across the continent, drivers are becoming increasingly sophisticated and tech-savvy.

-With that in mind, driver training has followed this logical evolution as well.
+With that in mind, truck driver training has followed this logical evolution as well.

-There are many forms of driver training for commercial fleets today, from online courses, to on-campus classes, to textbooks, to one-on-one mentorship.
-So, how to know what is the best approach to train for your drivers?
+There are many forms of truck driver training for commercial fleets today, from truck driving schools, to online courses, to on-campus classes, to textbooks, to one-on-one mentorship.
+So, how to know what is the best approach to train your drivers?

 Optimizing the investment of time and money